UWMadisonUcomm/devblog/_posts/2013-10-07-introducing-jekyll.markdown

 And so, in the world of bloated CMSs (we're looking at you, [WordPress](http://www.wordpress.org)), a new alternative (re-)emerges: plain-text-driven, static websites.

-Enter [Jekyll](http://jekyllrb.com/), a Ruby-based, light-weight, Markdown-friendly framework for creating static blogs and sites right in your favorite text editor.
+Enter [Jekyll](http://jekyllrb.com/), a light-weight, [Ruby](https://www.ruby-lang.org/en/community/ruby-core/)-based, and [Markdown](http://daringfireball.net/projects/markdown/)-friendly framework for creating static blogs and sites right in your favorite text editor.

 ## So, what is Jekyll?
-In a few words, Jekyll is an open-source framework that generates static sites.
-By doing this, you avoid having your site dynamically build pages on the fly (like WordPress and Drupal), which can add processing time, make your site slow, and overall, run a bunch of crap that can make your site vulnerable.
-Also, by having your site be static, you free yourself from the hassle of having to constantly upgrade your CMS or framework (e.g., Rails).
+In a few words, Jekyll is a framework that generates static sites.
+By delivering a static site to your users, you avoid having your site dynamically build pages on the fly (like [WordPress](http://wordpress.org/) and [Drupal](https://drupal.org/)), which can add processing time, make your site slow, and overall, run a bunch of crap that can make your site vulnerable.
+Also, by having your site be static, you free yourself from the hassle of having to constantly upgrade your CMS or framework (e.g. [Rails](http://rubyonrails.org/)).

 ### When to use it
 Jekyll is especially useful for minimal sites that don't need to be updated often, but would benefit from basic templating to make them more manageable in the back end.
 Note that we loosely define "often" here, as cases can vary wildly.